The Challenge (TV series): Overview

-The Challenge casts are season-specific as the cast varies from season to season.
-The casts are made up of contestants originating from one of The Challenge's related TV programs and, in a few seasons, previously unknown contestants.
-The cast usually contains both "veterans" (or vets) and "rookies".
-Veterans are thought of as players that have won at least one Challenge season or have appeared on several seasons of the show; Rookies refer to newer players.
+The Challenges cast varies from season to season.
+Contestants used to originate from either The Real World or Road Rules.
+Casting for The Challenge has expanded over the years to include contestants who debuted on The Challenge itself, and other MTV franchises.
+Starting in 2018, new contestants were chosen outside of the MTV network programming.
 Many recent alumni come from various reality shows including Survivor, The Amazing Race, Are You the One?, Big Brother, Ex on the Beach, Vanderpump Rules and Love Island as well as non-reality entertainment and sports programs.

 A season's typical multitude of cast members are usually divided up into separate teams or pairs according to a certain criterion, which varies from season to season.
-The criteria that teams have been arranged by over the show's history have ranged from: gender, the contestants' original show, heroic or villainous status, rivals, countries, family members and ex-romantic partners.
-Contestants compete in numerous missions in order to win prizes and advance in the overall game.
+The criteria that teams have been arranged by over the show's history have ranged from: gender, the contestants' original show, heroic or villainous status, rivalries, countries, family members and ex-romantic partners.
 The format of the competition varies by season.
 In elimination rounds, contestants or teams compete against each other to determine who is eliminated from the season.
-Each season has its own, distinctive elimination round, distinguished from those of other seasons.
-Sporadically throughout the course of each episode, various contestants are seen privately expressing themselves through reality TV confessionals about the events taking place on the show.
+Each season has its own, distinctive elimination round.

-Some seasons, however, have used entirely different formats from the typical ones: The Island is one Challenge in particular that adopted many features atypical to Real World/Road Rules Challenge, instead taking concepts like that of another reality television game show Survivor; as another example, the first season (Road Rules: All Stars) ironically, only included contestants from The Real World and consisted of a much smaller cast before the show was completely restructured in its second season.
-Except for season one, a monetary prize has always been the award for winning the final mission.
+Some seasons, however, have used entirely different formats from the typical ones: The Island in particular adopted many features atypical to Real World/Road Rules Challenge, instead taking concepts like that of another reality television game show Survivor; as another example, the first season (Road Rules: All Stars) only included contestants from The Real World and consisted of a much smaller cast before the show was completely restructured in its second season.
+Except for season one, a monetary prize has always been awarded for winning the final mission.

 Hosts

 The series initially used no hosts but instead a former cast member who had been kicked off his or her season, providing assignments as "Mr." or "Ms. Big" (David "Puck" Rainey, David Edwards, and Gladys Sanabria served this role).
-After one season without anyone in this role, the series began using hosts: Eric Nies and Mark Long co-hosted a season, and Jonny Moseley and Dave Mirra hosted various seasons before T. J. Lavin became the show's regular host by the 11th season.
+After one season without anyone in this role, the series began using hosts: Eric Nies and Mark Long co-hosted a season, and Jonny Moseley and Dave Mirra hosted various seasons before T. J. Lavin became the show's regular host by the eleventh season.